-TipoTapp was the original brainchild of Murali Siddavatam who soon found like mind leaders and thinkers in Santosh Subbarao and Paul Armstrong.
+TipoTapp was the original brainchild of Murali Siddavatam who soon found like mind leader in Santosh Subbarao.
 Sharing as they did a common experience in successfully leading people in designing and building software solutions for many different clients and types of organisations.

-Murali, Santosh and Paul also share a common belief in people.
+Murali and Santosh also share a common belief in people.
 Knowing that if we understand each other and strive to inspire each other, we are better together.

 TipoTapp has grown from an initial idea to offices in Australia, India, and New Zealand.
 As we have grown, we have recruited diverse but equally motivated people.